JonathanWilbur/mueller-report/volume1.md

 [^421]: Phillip Rucker & Robert Costa, _Trump Questions Need for NATO, Outlines Noninterventionist Foreign Policy_, Washington Post (Mar.
 21, 2016).
 [^422]: Papadopoulos 8/10/17 302, at 3; 3/24/16 Text messages, Mifsud & Papadopoulos.
 [^423]: Papadopoulos 8/10/17 302, at 3.
-[^424]: Papadopoulos 8/10/17 302, at 3; Papadopoulos 2/10/17 302, at 2-3 ; Papadopoulos Internet Search history (3/24/16) (revealing late-morning and early-afternoon searches on March 24, 2016 for "putin's niece, " "olga putin," and "russian president niece olga," among other terms).
+[^424]: Papadopoulos 8/10/17 302, at 3; Papadopoulos 2/10/17 302, at 2-3 ; Papadopoulos Internet Search history (3/24/16) (revealing late-morning and early-afternoon searches on March 24, 2016 for "putin's niece," "olga putin," and "russian president niece olga," among other terms).
 [^425]: Papadopoulos 8/10/17 302, at 3.
 [^426]: Papadopoulos statement of offense ¶ 8 n.l.
 [^427]: 3/24/16 Email, Papadopoulos to Page et al. (8:48:21 a.m.).